manisero/YouShallNotPass/README.md

+*__Caution:__ please note that YouShallNotPass is still in alpha stage.
+The concept proved promising though, and you are encouraged to play around with it.
+(Please give feedback if you do so!
+Write an email - you'll find the address [here](https://github.com/manisero) - or create an [issue](https://github.com/manisero/YouShallNotPass/issues).)
+But be warned that API, features, and built-in validations are subject to change.*

 # YouShallNotPass

 _**What is the hardest part of user input validation?
 It's not checking if the input is valid - it's telling the user what exactly is wrong!**_